suppby/nc_install/README.md

 # Automatic Nocloud installation

 ## Requirements
-1. Virtual machine with puplic static IP for NoCloud: 2/4/40 SSD with fresh Debian\CentOS\Ubuntu installed.
+1. Virtual machine with public static IP for NoCloud: 2/4/40 SSD with fresh Debian\CentOS\Ubuntu installed.
 Also the processor(s) must support the SSE2 and AVX instructions.
 2. You must add wildcard DNS record *.nocloud.example.tld IN A to IP of this server

 ## Usage